frankomackonelee/node-js-express-mvc-fun-website/README.md

 - static element of content was generated with chat GPT
 - ability to edit the story immediately following a submission
 - adding a 404 page via 302 redirect
-- CI/** - Github Action to lint the project on push to any branch and pull to main
+- CI/** - GitHub Action to lint the project on push to any branch and pull to main

 ## Getting Started: to run the project